nikspyratos/toybox/README.md

 #### Windows

 Follow Linux instructions on WSL2.
 Not sure all of it will work properly though, I don't use Windows.

+#### Laravel Octane

+>Laravel Octane supercharges your application's performance by serving your application using high-powered application servers, including Open Swoole, Swoole, and RoadRunner.
+Octane boots your application once, keeps it in memory, and then feeds it requests at supersonic speeds.

+If you'd like to use Laravel Octane for your production server, run `./bin/init_octane.sh`. _after_ `init_dev.sh`.
+It will:
+- Install the Octane package
+- Initialise it to run with OpenSwoole
+- Modify your Caddyfile to reverse proxy to Octane (with the assumption it will be on port 8000)
+- Modify your `templates/octane.conf` with the correct (assumed) path

+The default Octane config will start with one worker per core, and restart workers every 500 requests.
+To account for this project's dependencies and any potential leaks, Toybox's config is a bit more conservative and will restart workers every 250 requests.
+You can change this in `templates/octane.conf`.

+If you intend to use [Concurrent tasks](https://laravel.com/docs/10.x/octane#concurrent-tasks), you'll need to add `--task-workers=` to the Octane command in `templates/octane.conf`.
+Per the documentation, start with 6 task workers, and add more if you need them.

+Due to [local issues with installing openswoole](https://github.com/FriendsOfPHP/pickle/issues/165#issuecomment-1694386076), the `.env.example` sets `OCTANE_SERVER=` to `roadrunner`.
+If you want to try and run swoole/openswoole locally on Mac, install `pickle` via brew and than run `pickle install openswoole`.

 ### Production